chantellexu/HIST353.IRxAG/_posts/2017-01-01-welcome-to-millennial.md

 ---
 layout: post
-title: "Their Differing Views and Beliefs"
+title: "On the sources and limits of human knowledge"
 author: ""
 categories: documentation
 tags: [documentation,sample]